 Weather in South Africa

 The best times of the year are arguably the brief transitional seasons.
-Autumn, reddening the trees from March to May, and spring, lasting from September and late November, offer pleasant temperatures with little rain in most of the country.
+Autumn, reddening the trees from March to May, and spring, lasting from September to late November, offer pleasant temperatures with little rain in most of the country.
 These mild seasons are in contrast to summer in South Africa, when temperatures of over 86°F (30°C) are common and can soar up to 104°F (40°C) in some of the country's hotter areas.

 Each region has its own distinct character, however, with its own average temperatures and rainfall.
 The warmest areas in winter are around the coast.
 That said, KwaZulu-Natal on the east coast and the Western Cape maintain different climates and are influenced by the two oceans on opposite sides of the country.
 The Atlantic brings a Mediterranean climate to Cape Town and surrounds, while the Indian Ocean's warmer current creates a more tropical climate in Durban.

-Expats are likely to enjoy the South African climate, although they may want to purchase fans and heaters – many houses don't have central heating or air-conditioning.
+Expats are likely to enjoy the South African climate, although they may want to purchase fans and heaters – many houses don't have central heating or air conditioning.